 The phrase “mission trip” can mean a lot of different things to different people.
 For some, it conjures meaningful memories about how they connected with a community of people on the other side of the world.
 For others, it may not be so positive.
-Headlines about mission trips done wrong and memories of seeing people treated like projects leave some asking, “Why should I go on a mission trip?”
+Headlines about mission trips done wrong and memories of seeing people treated like projects leave some asking, “Why go on a mission trip?”

 When welcomed in by local leaders, mission trip volunteers play a critical role in tackling real problems alongside local residents.